strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 - Using the `--quickstart` flag at the end of the command to directly create the project in quickstart mode.
 - Using the `--template` flag at the end of the command to create a project with pre-made Strapi configurations (see [Templates](templates.md)).
+- Using the `--no-run` flag will prevent Strapi from automatically starting the server (useful in combination with `--quickstart`)

+For more information on available flags, see our [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI).

 Strapi also offers a starters CLI to create a project with a pre-made frontend application (see [our dedicated blog post](https://strapi.io/blog/announcing-the-strapi-starter-cli)).
 :::